goodtube4u/goodtube/README.md

 - Hide comments
 - Hide AI summaries
 - Always play videos from the start
-- Use a black background for the video player
+- Use a black background for the video player (enabled by default)

 *These can be accessed via the custom settings menu.
 You will find this down the bottom right of Youtube when installed.*